0x4hm3d0x/Ryuk/README.md

 ## Usage

-1. Run the script by executing `python ryuk.py`.
+1. Run the script by executing `python3 -m sourcedefender ryuk.pye`.
 2. You can interact with Ryuk by typing your questions or commands.
-3. To execute shell commands, prefix them with `/do` followed by the '>' symbol.
+3. To execute shell commands, prefix them with `/do`.
+4. ## Exmples
+5. /do write index html file in my $Home directory

 ## Contributing